TIY-Durham/2015-FALL-FEE/11-The-Grid-The-Bad-And-The-Ugly/README.md

 #### Vertical Timeline

-For Vertical Timeline, you'll again want to check that you've got your `styles.css`, `mobile.css`, `tablet.css`, and `desktop.css` in your `css` folder within your `VerticalTimeline` directory.
-If you still need to write your common styles, do so in `styles.css`.
+Be sure to have those four CSS files in `css/` and linked in `index.html`: `styles.css`, `mobile.css`, `tablet.css` and `desktop.css`.
+Have you noticed the differences between "desktop" and "tablet" yet?
+Refactor your `styles.css` to only contain the _common_ styles and put the desktop-specific styles in `desktop.css`.
+Then, start working on the "mobile" view.

-Last night you got those pesky decorative touches finished.
-Tonight, you'll move all the styles that _only_ apply to the desktop view to your `desktop.css` stylesheet.
-Then, like last night's Beast Mode, show us your [skills of an artist](http://www.homestarrunner.com/sbemail58.html) and Skitch the mobile view.

-Now, can you _build_ the mobile view...??
+First show us your ["skills of an artist"](http://www.homestarrunner.com/sbemail58.html) and Skitch the mobile view.
+Now, can you _build_ the mobile view?
 There's some dark magics involved here.
-You'll have to work with `max-width` and `::before` for sure.
+You'll have to add some `max-width` Media Queries and _override_ some styles from `desktop.css` for sure.
 And what can you do to `font-size` to make it shrink for mobile view?

 ##### BEAST MODE

-Like Multi-Column Form, Beast Mode tonight is making the `desktop.css` view pixel perfect.
+Pixel perfect: make your layout match your screenshot of the reference implementation _precisely_.
 What font faces, sizes, and colors do you need?
-How can you make the layout fit the specs from the original?
-Try to match your version as closely to the original as possible.

 #### View Mode Switch